hugoriosneto/hugoriosneto.github.io/_pages/about.md

 Born and raised in Brazil, I also spent a couple of years of my childhood and adolescence in the United States, which has given me a broader perspective on the importance of good sports management.
 I'm a native Portuguese speaker and also very proficient in English.

-Over the years, I've held pivotal roles, notably co-founding the <a href="https://salabufmg.github.io/">Sports Analytics Lab (SALab) at UFMG</a>, and working as a Data Scientist at Clube Atlético Mineiro.
-I've had the privilege of publishing two research papers, presenting my work at international conferences, and even organizing "Football Analytics: Modeling and Experience 2022 (FAME '22)" - the first-ever sports analytics event in Brazil.
+I pride myself in co-founding the <a href="https://salabufmg.github.io/">Sports Analytics Lab (SALab) at UFMG</a> in 2022, and working as a Data Scientist at Clube Atlético Mineiro from the start of the analytics department, the first of its type at a soccer club in Brazil.

+I've had the privilege of publishing two research papers, presenting my work at international conferences, and
+organizing "Football Analytics: Modeling and Experience 2022 (FAME '22)" - the first-ever sports analytics event in Brazil.